crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 }
 ```

-We want to make sure that `tmp` is less than or equal to `counter` after returning its difference.
-We could write an Echidna property, but we will need to store the `tmp` value somewhere.
-Instead, we could use an assertion like this one (_[assert.sol](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/assert.sol)_):
+We want to ensure that `tmp` is less than or equal to `counter` after returning its difference.
+We could write an Echidna property, but we would need to store the `tmp` value somewhere.
+Instead, we can use an assertion like this one (_[assert.sol](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/assert.sol)_):

 ```solidity
 contract Incrementor {